BY ANOOP PARIKH

 We followed this with two small plates.
 First up, perfectly chargrilled asparagus, in a pool of butter, and anchovy-laden bagna cauda, garnished with toasted almonds.
 Followed by deliciously executed gnocchi with tomato, hazelnut and wild garlic pesto.

-The set lunch of the day, which has to be one of Shoreditch’s bargains at £20 for three courses, then beckoned.
+The set lunch of the day is £32 for two courses and £35 for three courses – we chose the latter.
 The first course was sweet tomatoes, simply dressed and piled on toasted brioche.
 Followed in short order by a roasted pork chop, which had been shown the heat just enough to caramelise the outside.
 Served with salsa rossa, it was lipsmackingly good, and showed how little needs to be done to great ingredients.
 The final course was a chocolate pot, no more than half a dozen teaspoonfuls of creamy deliciousness, and all the better for it.

 In our view, giving up the marble and Michelin star was a very wise move.
 We loved the room, the wine list and of course the food.